PINTO0309/onnx2tf/docs/flatbuffer_direct_architecture.md

 Public target-shape, base-signature, channel-first shape, and named-tensor resolution form one mutually recursive family in this owner.
 It uses the same graph/cache queries for binary broadcast and Conv channel evidence, while returning public tensors in their declared logical layout.
-Source literals and statement emission remain outside this read-only graph-policy boundary.
+Compact target and Resize shape literal rendering plus alias-aware rank-3/4/5 channel-first shape queries are co-located with that contract; statement emission remains outside this read-only graph-policy boundary.

 Rank-4 generated-source shape policy has a Torch-free shared owner in `pytorch_shape_policy.py`.
 Layout hinting and CF/NHWC shape normalization are